JqRambo/tlustynn/README.md

-# Teddy is all you need
+# Teddy Is All You Need

 ## TLUSTY NN